 Player rotation: See diagram B. Players basically follow their passes to the next spot.
 O1 goes to O2's spot, O2 cuts inside and then goes to the corner spot.
 After shooting, O3 circles under the basket to the opposite side, and O4 takes O1's spot.

-Drive the Slot - "One More" DrillSee diagram C. The drill is the same as above, except now we are pretending there is a defender over-playing the passing lane from O2 to O3.
+Drive the Slot - "One More" DrillSee diagram C. The drill is the same as above, except now we pretend there is a defender over-playing the passing lane from O2 to O3.
 O2 dribble-drives the slot to the elbow, and quickly passes to O3 in the corner for the shot.
 The player rotation is the same as above.

-Drive and Skip -"One More" DrillNow we will pretend there is a defender over-playing the top passing lane from O1 to O2.
-O1 quickly dribble-drives inside, getting to the "help-line" in the middle of the paint, and quickly, accurately passes to O3 in the corner.
+Drive and Skip -"One More" DrillNow we pretend there is a defender over-playing the top passing lane from O1 to O2.
+O1 dribble-drives inside, getting to the "help-line" in the middle of the paint, and quickly, accurately passes to O3 in the corner.
 O2 yells "one more!", and O3 passes to O2 on the wing, and O2 takes the shot.

 Pointers: Make sure that O1 makes the dribble-drive quickly, without hesitation, and make sure that O1 gets to the middle of the paint before passing.
 We don't want a pass from the opposite lane line.
 Again, players must call out "one-more" to get the next pass.